I am a sociologist and work as a researcher at The Netherlands Institute for Social Research (SCP).

-My research agenda focusses on the intersection of social networks, inequality, and health.
+My research agenda focusses on the intersection of the labor market, the educational system, social networks, inequality, and health.
 To study these topics I am relying on quantitative methods.

 On this page you can find my cv and the things that I have done in the past.
 By clicking on the publications you can find more information about them, such as a link to the website of the journal, a pdf of the publication, and replication files for my recent articles.
 Feel free to contact me should you have any questions.